 The liberals have been wreaking havoc, and the Church didn’t sufficiently crack down on them.
 That’s my present opinion, based on hindsight: “we tried x; now it is evident that x has failed, if we look at the fruit.”
 The problem wasn’t Vatican II.
 The problem was allowing the liberals who distorted Vatican II to run wild.
 But of course I could be wrong.

-I think another major factor is also the human tendency to be men-pleasers, which has often afflicted our bishops, per the following classic 1995 article by James Hitchcock: “Conservative Bishops, Liberal Results.”
+I think another major factor is also the human tendency to be men-pleasers, which has often afflicted our bishops, per the classic 1995 article by James Hitchcock: “Conservative Bishops, Liberal Results.”

 Personally, I’ve never had nothing but pure, utter disdain for the views of Catholic dissidents and liberals and modernists and so-called “progressives”.
 That’s been made abundantly clear in my writings.
 I think they are fundamentally dishonest and oftentimes deliberately devious and deceptive, and with nefarious intentions.
 I refer mainly to the big shots, not necessarily every individual: many of whom are simply ignorant.